PeeusD/mockwebsite/README.md

 ﻿# NewspaperApi
 ![newsbg](https://user-images.githubusercontent.com/72473589/114955770-0a8b4f00-9e7b-11eb-927d-56833adcd2e3.jpg)

-## Some of the examples for sending POST request to the server and getting data in JSON :
+## Some of the examples for using GET request and getting data in JSON :
 Ex -1

 ![exmpl](https://user-images.githubusercontent.com/72473589/119248426-add43000-bbae-11eb-84b6-25a8db1a6393.png)